 Evaluate your teen’s readiness.
 Talk with your teen about personal responsibility, ability to follow rules and any other concerns before beginning the learning-to-drive process.

 Get informed.
-A lot has changed since you earned your driver's license.
+A lot has changed since you earned your driver’s license.
 Graduated driver licensing (GDL), driver education, license restrictions and supervised practice driving are all part of today’s licensing process.
-And the state sets parameters throughout a three-stage licensing process for young drivers, such as times of day they can drive and how many passengers they can carry.
+And the state sets parameters throughout a multi-stage licensing process for young drivers, such as times of day they can drive and how many passengers they can carry.